PoSIG Admission Requirements

 Which institution will issue my PoSIG diploma?

-For more information on that, see the PoSIG Curriculum
+For more information on that, PoSIG Curriculum.

-Is EuroPS/PoSIG part of Erasmus Mundus?
+Is PoSIG part of Erasmus Mundus?

-Who is the PoSIG Executive Director?
+How old is the PoSIG program?

 What is the Coordinators’ Board?